Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: 3 Box 2: 2.
 - [ ] Box 1: 4 Box 2: 4.

 ### You have an Azure Active Directory (Azure AD) tenant that contains the users shown in the following table.
 The tenant contains the named locations shown in the following table.
 You create the conditional access policies for a cloud app named App1 as shown in the following table.
-For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point

 ![Question 632 part 1](images/question632_1.jpg)
 ![Question 632 part 2](images/question632_2.jpg)